Elk*rtuk: Release

 Elk*rtuk was released on 21 October 2021, with its premiere being in Budapest.
-It is set to premiere internationally in Brussels on 9 November, before going into international distribution.
+It premiered internationally in Brussels on 9 November, before going into international distribution.
 There are also "ongoing talks with the two largest streaming services" about the release of the film.

 The movie's producer, Gábor Kálomista, complained about cinemas "censoring" the movie and not responding to requests to screen it in the case of the Cinema City movie theater chain, or only screening it in one location in the case of Budapest Film, and accused Budapest's mayor, Gergely Karácsony, of hindering the distribution of the movie.
 Gergely Karácsony noted that the mayor can not decide whether or not a given movie is played in theatres, only the companies operating them may make that decision, and he would feel ashamed if he had to order cinemas to screen or not to screen certain movies.
 Cinema City denied the accusations, claiming they agreed to screen the movie a week before the accusations were made, while Budapest Film claimed that they operate mostly small cinemas, which only screen art films, a classification Elk*rtuk did not have at the time; therefore, they would screen the movie in the largest movie theater they own, Corvin, which also screens commercial films.
 Subsequently, the National Film Office (a branch of the Cabinet Office of the Prime Minister) classified Elk*rtuk as an art film.

 After the premiere, numerous free screenings of the movie were held in rural community centres, often supported by local officials who were part of Fidesz.
 One MP who's a member of Fidesz, László Vécsey, offered to transport those participating in the government-friendly "Békemenet" ("March of Peace") on 23 October by bus, for free, to be able to take them to a free screening of Elk*rtuk in Kistarcsa.
 In Karcag, students of local high schools were offered free bus rides to two free screenings of the movie in the local cultural centre, which is owned by the local government.
 It is unclear who paid for the equipment (as the establishment has no equipment of its own which would be required to screen a movie, a local contractor brought the necessary material on-site), or the transport of the students, although numerous teachers have claimed that the local government covered said expenses.
 The mayor of Karcag, László Dobos, is supported by the governing Fidesz-KDNP coalition.